gedankenadvancedconcepts/Topos-Quantum-Gravity/README.md

 Topos Quantum Gravity resolves this crisis not by inventing new, unobservable particles or fictitious dimensions, but by mathematically annihilating the coordinate-dependent illusions of standard Euclidean calculus.

-By transitioning physics to the **Unified Calculus & Geometry System (UCGS 5.0)**—a strictly coordinate-free, index-free mathematical engine based on Exterior Calculus and Sheaf-Theoretic Logic—we prove that the universe is a perfectly closed, deterministic, and finite **Quantum Block Universe**.
+By transitioning physics to the **Unified Calculus & Geometry System (UCGS)**—a strictly coordinate-free, index-free mathematical engine based on Exterior Calculus and Sheaf-Theoretic Logic—we prove that the universe is a perfectly closed, deterministic, and finite **Quantum Block Universe**.

 ### The Master Constraint
 At the heart of this repository is the absolute geometric boundary condition of the universe, the **Master Constraint**: